improbable-eng/Dragoman/README.md

     ]
 }
 ```
-- Logs can be viewed from View/Toggle Developer Tools/Console.

 ## Known Issues
 - Polyglot is known to hang if authentication fails, causing the request to hang indefinitely.
 Cancel the request, get a new refresh token and try again.